jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

 }
 ```

-This way, the value is **thunked** and this function is going to be called every
+This way, the value is **thunked** and this function will be called every
 time the value is requested on the query.
 This is not an implication but an equivalence:
 if the value is not requested then the function **won't be called**.